-The national average negotiated carcass price for direct delivered hogs on the morning report today was $90.37/cwt, up $1.11 from last Friday and up $16.17 from four weeks ago.
-The eastern corn belt averaged $90.31/cwt this morning.
-Both the western corn belt and Iowa-Minnesota reported a morning average of $91.20/cwt.
-Peoria had a top live price this morning of $60/cwt.
-Zumbrota, MN topped at $61.50/cwt.
-The top for interior Missouri live hogs Friday was $64.50/cwt, unchanged from the previous Friday.
+Hog prices were $1 to $3 lower this week.
+The national average negotiated carcass price for direct delivered hogs on the morning report today was $77.16/cwt, down $1.69 from seven days ago, but up $5.09 from a year ago.
+The eastern corn belt had a morning carcass price of $75.82.
+Iowa-Minnesota had a morning price average of $78.25/cwt.
+The western corn belt averaged $78.11/cwt.
+Both Peoria and Zumbrota had a live price top this morning of $54/cwt.
+The top price for interior Missouri live hogs Friday was $55/cwt, down $2.25 from the previous Friday.

-Hog slaughter this week totaled 2.035 million head, down 2.1% from the week before and down 3.9% compared to the same week last year.
-The average barrow and gilt live weight in Iowa-Minnesota last week was 276.8 pounds, unchanged from a week earlier, but up 0.3 pound from a year ago.
+Hog slaughter this week totaled 2.345 million head, down 0.1% from the week before, but up 13.5% compared to the same week last year, which included Thanksgiving.
+Hog slaughter weights in Iowa-Minnesota set a new record for the third consecutive week.
+The average barrow and gilt live weight in Iowa-Minnesota last week was 281.2 pounds, up 0.4 pounds from a week earlier and up 7.3 pounds from a year ago.

 Friday morning's pork cutout value based on mandatory price reporting was $89.58/cwt FOB plants, down $3.14 from the week before, but up $7.66 from a year ago.
 This morning's hog prices averaged 86.1% of the cutout value.